THE ENGINEERING CO-OP PROGRAM

 A lot of options:

-- Our co-op and placement office has a network of 2,000 employers locally and nationally.
+- Our co-op and placement office has a vast network of employers locally and nationally.

 - All are companies that have hired talented engineers from UA for co-op or full-time, permanent positions.